In order to provide a good home for our Betta fish, we should try to know as much as possible about its origins and its natural habitat.

 What do betta fish like to play with?

-Bettas have an inquisitive nature and toys such as a small floating plastic ball is a great option for giving your betta some exercise.
+Bettas have an inquisitive nature and toys such as a small floating plastic ball are a great option for giving your betta some exercise.
 Playful bettas will push the plastic ball around.

 You can place a small mirror near the side of your tank for a few seconds to stimulate your betta’s instincts to protect its territory.
 Gill flaring and fins spreading are a healthy betta’s reaction to other bettas.